GrupoDiana/BRT-Documentation/docs/osc/index.md

 - [`/environment/enablePropagationDelay`](environment.md#environmentenablePropagationDelay): Enable or disable propagation delay.
 - [`/environment/enableDistanceAttenuation`](environment.md#environmentenableDistanceAttenuation): Enable or disable distance attenuation.
-- [`/environment/setDistanceAttenuationFactor`](environment.md#environmentDistanceAttenuationFactor): Establish the attenuation factor, which is used for calculating attenuation.
+- [`/environment/setDistanceAttenuationFactor`](environment.md#environmentsetdistanceattenuationfactor): Establish the attenuation factor, which is used for calculating attenuation.

-- [`/environment/setShoeBoxRoom`](environment.md#environmentsetshoeboxroom): Set up a shoebox-shaped room with specified dimensions.
-- [`/environment/setRoomWallAbsorption`](environment.md#environmentsetRoomWallabsorption): Set absorption coefficients for a wall.
-- [`/environment/enableRoomWall`](environment.md#environmentenableRoomWall): Enables or disables the simulation of a wall in the room.
+- [`/environment/setRoom`](environment.md#environmentsetroom): Set the room resource to be used by the environment model.

 - [`/environment/setReflectionOrder`](environment.md#environmentsetReflectionOrder): Set the order of reflection used in the simulation.
 - [`/environment/setMaxDistanceSourcesToListener`](environment.md#environmentMaxDistanceSourcesToListener): Set the maximum distance between the sources and the listener.